 Function of Caesura

-A caesural break creates various effects depending upon the way it is used.
-Sometimes it breaks the monotonous rhythm of a line and forces readers to focus on the meaning of the phrase preceding caesura.
-In some other cases, it might create a dramatic or ominous effects.
+A caesural break creates various effects, depending upon the way it is used.
+Sometimes it breaks the monotonous rhythm of a line and forces readers to focus on the meaning of the phrase preceding the caesura.
+In some other cases, it might create a dramatic or ominous effect.
 Normally, it happens in the middle of a sentence, or phrase in poetry.
-It also adds an emotional and theatrical touch to a line and help conveying depth of the sentiments.
+It also adds an emotional and theatrical touch to a line, and helps convey depth of the sentiments.